 Best Books To Read For Beginners!

-Since you are a new reader, it must be pretty hard to pick the right book.
 Trust me; I get it!
 Choosing the right book is important because a good book sets you in the mood to read consistently.
 In this blog, I have curated 20 books that are ideal for new readers, aka beginners.
 I have tried to make this list super wholesome by adding all sorts of books, keeping in mind that they are perfect for a new reader.
 So, do not worry.
 We have got you covered.
+Here are the best books to start reading habit:

 If you love the content that Gaur Gopal Das shares on the internet, you will love this book even more.
 In this book, Gaur Gopal Das shares lessons that will help you bring work-life balance and practice gratitude.
 It’s also a quick read.
 The writing is crisp, clear, and straightforward.
 So, if you are a beginner and looking for some wisdom, this book will set the right tone for you.
 You can get the book here! 📖